ga4gh/product-process/product-process.md

         6. Is the Problem Statement in line with GA4GH’s decentralised and federated philosophy, where we avoid centralised infrastructure?
         7. Is the Problem Statement clearly defined?
         8. Does the content of the Problem Statement make sense?
+        9. Is it likely that a product will be adopted?
+Is it addressing a sufficiently important issue that stakeholders are likely to dedicate resources to development and adoption?
 11. Presentation to Steering Committee
     1. The Study group/phase should present their work at a Steering Committee meeting
     2. The materials generated for the PRC should be shared with the Steering Committee at least two weeks before the meeting